-We thank and appreciate your trust in welcoming our Cheminées Philippe Radiante 846 2V fireplace into your space.
+We thank and appreciate your trust in welcoming our Cheminées Philippe Radiante 700 3V into your space.
 Living with a Cheminées Philippe is truly a most satisfying and memorably rewarding experience.
 You have now joined the family of thousands of proud owners of the most beautifully hand crafted fireplaces in the world.